-Following the creation of an Eclipse Make Target, you may execute it by simply double clicking the target in the Make Targets view.
-For example, double clicking all in the above screen shot would compile all of the source files specified in the makefile for the hello project.
-The Console tab in the bottom center window will show the output of all make commands that are executed.
+Following the creation of an Eclipse Make Target, it may be executed by simply double clicking the target in the Make Targets view.
+For example, double clicking all in Figure 10 will compile all of the source files specified in the makefile for the hello project.
+The Console tab in the bottom center window will show the output of all commands that are executed.